A Reliable Partner. An Experienced Adviser.

 As a lump sum settlement is totally voluntary (meaning that neither you nor the insurance company can force the other to enter into a settlement of your workers’ compensation claim); the amount of the settlement is whatever amount you and the insurance company can agree on.
 However, what is considered a fair and reasonable settlement depends on several factors, such as the amount of your weekly disability benefits, the severity of your injury and how it effects your ability to work, along with the opinions of the doctors on those matters.

-In most but not all cases, your entering into a lump sum settlement of your workers' compensation claim does not affect the insurance company's responsibility for payment of future medical treatment of your work-related injuries.
-What does terminate is your right to receive any further weekly disability checks after the date that the judge approves the settlement agreement.
+In most but not all cases, entering into a lump sum settlement of your workers’ compensation claim does not affect the insurance company’s responsibility to pay for future medical treatment.
+However, your right to receive any further weekly disability checks after the date that the judge approved the settlement agreement is terminated.

-Settlement of a workers' compensation case is an important step and the timing on when to do so can be critical.
-Attorney Ira Yellin at The Law Offices of Ira C. Yellin, LLC has obtained substantial lump sum settlements for many of our workers' compensation clients.
-Contact us to discuss all of the pros and cons of resolving your claim by way of a lump sum settlement to ensure that it is in fact in your best interest to do so.
+Attorney Ira Yellin has obtained substantial lump sum settlements for many of our workers’ compensation clients.
+Contact us online or call 508-528-8885 to discuss all of the pros and cons of resolving your claim by way of a lump sum settlement to ensure that it is in fact in your best interest to do so.